friedrichkilian/FontSync/README.md

 # Google Font Sync
-This python script downloads all fonts from Google Fonts and stores them under `Library\Fonts\GoogleFonts`.
+This python script downloads all fonts from Google Fonts and installs them (/moves them in the font folder of the OS).

-It's only compatible to macOS right now!!

 ## Use